fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 }
 ```

-***※ Generally, AI cameras do not have location information.
+***※ Generally, AI cameras do not have location information with them.
 If they have them, it will be required to have an AI camera engineer along with a construction worker to replace them.***